 Transitions are the moves that children and young people make from stage to stage.
-Staff at ELC and school will work with you to ensure that transitions go smoothly.
-In the early years, the main transitions that your child is likely to experience are:
+Staff at your child’s early learning and childcare setting and school will work with you to ensure that transitions go smoothly.
+In the early years, the main transitions that your child will likely experience are:

-Please speak to your local ELC or school if you have any particular questions or concerns about your child.
+Please speak to your child's early learning and childcare setting or school if you have any questions or concerns.

 If your child is due to move on to school shortly, you may be interested in the following areas on Parentzone Scotland: